Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Introduction

-Many efforts for identifying and vetoing transient noises have been made so far and is widely utilized for \ac{gw} data analysis, such as a computation of significance called {\it hierarchical veto (Hveto)} \cite{Nuttall:2015dqa}, Q-transform based trigger generator \cite{Robinet:2020lbf}, Hilbert-Huang transform-based method \cite{Son:2018xpr}, linear regressions \cite{Walker:2018ylg}, machine learning algorithms \cite{Cuoco_2020}, and so on.
-These methods cover classification and a vetoing method as well as identification of the influences between the main channel and other auxiliary channels monitoring the environmental and/or instrumental status.
-This needs consistent understandings of which channel effects can cause the transient noises in the main channel and/or which can be useful to mitigate such abnormalities to maintain the normal status of the detector.
-However, the \ac{gw} detector behaves with a highly non-stationary and non-linear nature, we still face great challenges in dealing with noises of \ac{gw} data.
+Studies of finding coherence between the strain channel and auxiliary channels of the \ac{gw} detectors have been extensively performed in \ac{ligo}-Virgo collaborations, in the context of continuous \ac{gw} and stochastic \ac{gw} background searches \cite{LSC:2018vzm, LIGO:2021ppb, Christensen:2010zz, LIGOScientific:2014qfs, VIRGO:2012oxz, Acernese_2007}.
+Many efforts for identifying and vetoing transient noises have been made so far and are widely utilized for \ac{gw} data analysis, such as a computation of significance called {\it hierarchical veto (Hveto)} \cite{Nuttall:2015dqa} and {\it Used percentage veto (UPV)} \cite{Isogai:2010zz}, noises associated with long-duration transients \cite{Prestegard:2011me, PhysRevD.83.083004}, Q-transform based trigger generator \cite{Robinet:2020lbf}, Hilbert-Huang transform-based method \cite{Son:2018xpr}, bicoherence method \cite{Jaranowski:2005hz}, linear regressions \cite{Walker:2018ylg}, machine learning algorithms \cite{Cuoco:2020ogp}, and so on.
+These methods cover classification and a vetoing method as well as identification of the influences between the \ac{gw} strain channel and auxiliary channels monitoring the environmental and/or instrumental status.
+This needs a consistent understanding of which channel effects can cause the transient noises in the \ac{gw} strain channel and/or which can be useful to mitigate such abnormalities to maintain the normal status of the detector.
+However, we still face great challenges in dealing with the noises of \ac{gw} data because the \ac{gw} detector behaves with a highly non-stationary and non-linear nature.